rwynn/monstache-site/src/config.md

 boolean (default false)

-Set to true to enable storing [rfc7396](https://tools.ietf.org/html/rfc7396) patches in your elasticsearch documents
+Set to true to enable storing [rfc7396](https://tools.ietf.org/html/rfc7396) patches in your Elasticsearch documents

 ## patch-namespaces

 []string (default nil)

-An array of mongodb namespaces that you would like to enable rfc7396 patches on
+An array of MongoDB namespaces that you would like to enable rfc7396 patches on

 This option may be passed on the command line as ./monstache --patch-namespace test.foo --patch-namespace test.bar